 A class in C# is a data type that defines a set of fields, properties, methods, and events that represent a concept or entity in the real world.

-Classes provide a template for creating instances of the class.
+Classes provide a blueprint for creating instances of the class.
 Each instance has its own state (stored in fields) and behavior (defined in methods).

-Classes allow us to encapsulate related data and functionalities into a single entity, making it easier to reuse code and maintain our applications.
+Classes allow us to encapsulate related data and functionalities in a single entity, making code reuse and application maintenance easier.
 They are the foundation of object-oriented programming.

 If you want to learn more about Objects, Classes, and Instances